ChurchApps/FreeShowWeb/src/routes/docs/importing/+page.md

 ## Project

-A FreeShow project is a file containing a project and all of it shows, it's useful to easily transfer a project to another computer.
+A FreeShow project is a file containing a project and all of its shows, it's useful to easily transfer a project to another computer.

 ## Calendar